 Tax Deductions for Educator, Teacher Expenses

-You are an eligible educator if you educate or teach at least 900 hours in a school year in a kindergarten or school that provides elementary or secondary education (as recognized under state law) through grade 12 as one of the following educator or teaching professions:
+You are an eligible educator if you educate or teach at least 900 hours in a school year.
+This can be for a kindergarten or school that provides elementary or secondary education (as recognized under state law) through grade 12 as one of the following educator or teaching professions:

-- Paid or incurred fees for teaching materials (books, classroom supplies, computer equipment, software, services, etc.)
+- Paid or incurred fees for teaching materials (books, school supplies, computer equipment, software, services, etc.)

 - Special equipment and supplementary materials used in the classroom

-You will be asked about these expenses during the efile.com tax interview, and then we will help you report them on the proper form(s).
-Therefore, you don't have to worry about exactly where to enter these deductions, we will do it for you! eFileIT now on eFile.com.
+You will be asked about these expenses during the eFile.com tax interview and we will help you report them on the proper form(s) - you don't have to worry about exactly where to enter these deductions, we will do it for you! eFileIT now on eFile.com.

 - The interest on qualified U.S. savings bonds excluded from income because of paid qualified higher education expenses